radareorg/radare2-book/analysis/graphs.md

 	`svg` as it will produce images of much smaller size_

-	If `graph.web` config variable is enabled, radare2 will try to display the graph using the browser (_this feature is experimental and unifinished, and disabled by default_)
+	If `graph.web` config variable is enabled, radare2 will try to display the graph using the browser (_this feature is experimental and unfinished, and disabled by default._)